 Sundarbans National Park

-Sundarbans National Park protects the Indian part of the Sundarbans delta, the largest mangrove forest in the world.
+Sundarbans National Park protects the Indian part of the Sundarbans delta, which is covered by the largest mangrove forest in the world.

-The mangrove system is rich in both flora and fauna species.
-Tiger, spotted deer, dolphins, turtles and the king cobra are among its inhabitants.
-The area comprises both forests and wetlands, including tidal waterways, mudflats and small islands.
+The mangrove system is rich in both flora (78 mangrove species have been recorded) and fauna.
+Tigers, spotted deer, dolphins, river terrapins, and king cobras are among its inhabitants.
+The area comprises forests and wetlands, including waterways, mudflats, and small islands that are constantly being changed by the action of the tides.

 Map of Sundarbans National Park